Translation symmetry-enriched toric code insulator: Wire model

 To further develop the \textit{gauged} two-fluid model, it is instructive to consider the emergence of the $\mathbb{Z}_2$ gauge field at the level of the partition function.
 In particular, consider the Josephson tunneling term \eqref{josephson} in the partition function, which may be rewritten using Villain's method as \cite{kleinert1989gauge}

 In the first line the cosine is approximated using Villain's prescription, which is reversed in the second line after rearranging the sum over integers into separate sums over even and odd integers.
 By re-expressing the partition function in this way, we have introduced a $\mathbb{Z}_2$ gauge field $A_y \in \{0,\pi\}$, which is defined on the links, as is $\Delta_y\varphi_\rho$, and enters as a minimal coupling to the superconducting phase.
-As is evident from \eqref{Z2Villain}, a $2\pi$ phase slip in $\Delta_y\varphi_\rho$ must be accompanied by a shift of $A_y$ by $\pi$, which reflects the aforementioned identification of magnetic gauge flux with the superconducting vortex.
+As is evident from \eqref{Z2Villain}, a $2\pi$ phase-slip in $\Delta_y\varphi_\rho$ can be compensated by a $\pi$-kink in $A_y$, which reflects the aforementioned identification of magnetic gauge flux with the superconducting vortex.
 It is worth noting that Eq.~\eqref{Z2Villain} is similar in spirit to the $\mathbb{Z}_2$ gauge theory developed by Senthil and Fisher~\cite{SenthilFisher}, which they introduced by splitting the Cooper pair in half (i.e., $\varphi \rightarrow \varphi/2$), at the expense of a gauge degree of freedom.

 Gauging the $\mathbb{Z}_2$ symmetry on individual wires leads to the minimal coupling of the gauge field components $A_x$ and $A_t$ to the phase variables $\varphi_2$: $\partial_{t,x}\varphi_2 - 2A_{t,x}$.
 Analogous to Maxwell's $U(1)$ gauge theory, one can define a magnetic field $B = \partial_x A_y- \Delta_y A_x$, and conjugate electric fields $(E_x,E_y)$ that satisfy the canonical commutation relations: